 Stirrups and ties shall be anchored by standard stirrup and tie hooks or by heads of headed bars.
-The standard stirrup and tie hooks shall have a bend of at least 135° unless the concrete cover surrounding the hook is restrained against spalling, in which case a bend of at least 90° shall be permitted.
-Standard tie hooks with a bend of at least 90° shall be permitted for ties in columns having a specified concrete compressive strength equal to or less than 50 MPa.
+The standard stirrup and tie hooks shall have a bend of at least 135° unless the concrete cover surrounding the hook is restrained against spalling, in which case there may be a bend of at least 90°.
+Standard tie hooks with a bend of at least 90° may be used for ties in columns having a specified concrete compressive strength equal to or less than 50 MPa.
 Stirrups and ties of size 20M and 25M shall have inside bend diameters in accordance with Table 16 of CSA A23.1.